Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Wayfinder Mark

-The Wayfinder is a secondary brand element representing their intelligence "AI brain" that distills the spirit of the Wild Signal identity into a compact, versatile mark.
-It serves as a navigational icon, badge, and standalone symbol across brand touchpoints.
+The Wayfinder is a secondary brand element that distills the Wild Signal identity into a compact, versatile mark.
+Designed to adapt over time, it serves as a navigational icon, badge, and standalone symbol across brand touchpoints—giving the system a flexible secondary element independent of the primary logo.

 Wild Signal Wayfinder Mark